Original Paper

 Students were asked to complete a questionnaire that had been designed by the research team to assess the elective and receive suggestions for further improvement.
 To ensure comparability between the individual semesters, a basic average for each semester from all questionnaires submitted per elective was calculated (a total of 6 seminars within 5 semesters).
 Overall, 73% (44/60) of the students completed the evaluation survey.

-Table 3 shows the results of the different items of the questionnaires for each semester.
-Figures 7 and 8 display the perceived learning gain and the evaluation of the elective overall (for additional results on the satisfaction with the module as well as the evaluation of the digitalization, see Figures S8 and S9 in Multimedia Appendix 2).
+shows the results of the different items of the questionnaires for each semester. and display the perceived learning gain and the evaluation of the elective overall (for additional results on the satisfaction with the module as well as the evaluation of the digitalization, see Figures S8 and S9 in ).

 aWith regard to the first 2 items listed in the table, students were requested to provide an assessment of the elective subject in terms of the German school grades.
 A 6-point Likert scale ranging from 1 (“completely agree”) to 6 (“do not agree at all”) was used for the subsequent items.